Imagine Imaging

 • Do you think that the pieces are aligned with the rest of the magnet?

-• Flip the puzzle over to check on the chemoji
+• Flip the puzzle over to see the chemoji

 Instructions